|What is "transgenerational design?"|

 Quite simply, transgenerational design promotes graceful aging, softens the impact of the aging process, extends independent living, and enhances the quality of life for all—the young, the old, the able, the disabled.

-short, transgenerational designs accommodate rather
+In short, transgenerational designs accommodate rather than discriminate and innovate rather than replicate.

 What It's NOT